 - Blood tests—to look for leukemia cells in blood

-- Lumbar puncture —removal of the liquid that surrounds the brain and spinal cord
+- Lumbar puncture —tests fluid around the brain and spinal cord for cancer cells

 - Chest x-rays